Frequently Asked

 We will let you know promptly if a breach occurs that may have compromised the security of your information.
 If you have privacy concerns, please contact our Director of Operations, Erin Bolasky, at 410-337-7772.

-For more information on our Privacy Policy, visit our Client Portal or read the full policy here.
+For more information on our Privacy Policy, visit our Client Portal.

 Under Section 2799B-6 of the Public Health Service Act, health care providers and health care facilities are required to inform individuals who are not enrolled in a plan or coverage or a Federal health care program, or not seeking to file a claim with their plan or coverage both orally and in writing of their ability, upon request or at the time of scheduling health care items and services, to receive a “Good Faith Estimate” of expected charges.